ikuhamada/state-doc/manual_legacy.rst

 Dummy line
 """"""""""
+Dummy 6 integers
 ::

   0  0  0  0  0  0                      : dummy line (6 integers)

 For historical reason this line remains and needs to be given in the input file.
-Note that this line is used by a utility program "repeat.f."
+Note that this line is/was used by a utility program "repeat.f."

 Cuotff energies, number of atomic species, number of atoms
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""